Thiggel/Monotonic-Early-Exit/blogpost.md

    <br />
 </p>

-In traditional neural networks, input tokens pass sequentially through many layers, each adding more processing and refining the output.
+In traditional neural networks, input tokens pass sequentially through many layers, each doing more computation and refining the output.
 However, early exiting suggests that not all inputs require the same level of computation.
-Some "easy" token sequences might be confidently processed by the earlier layers, while more "difficult" sequences need to go through the entire network.
+Some "easy" token sequences might be confidently predicted by the earlier layers, while more "difficult" sequences need to go through the entire network.
 This idea isn't new—it was first explored in convolutional neural networks (CNNs) and has since been applied to Transformer models as well.
-Two notable studies that delve into early exiting by modeling the confidence or uncertainty of a model when generating tokens are CALM and FREE.
+Two notable studies that delve into early exiting by modeling the confidence or uncertainty of a model when generating tokens are CALM[^7] and FREE[^8].

 #### CALM: Confident Adaptive Language Modelling[^7]